-Generally, if a debt for which you are personally liable is forgiven or satisfied for less than the full amount owed, the debt is considered canceled in whatever amount if remained unpaid.
-There are exceptions to this rule, discussed under Exceptions, later.
-Generally, you must include the canceled amount in your income.
+Generally, if a debt for which you are personally liable is forgiven or discharged for less than the full amount owed, the debt is considered canceled in whatever amount it remained unpaid.
+There are exceptions to this rule, discussed under Exceptions , later.
+Generally, you must include the canceled debt in your income.
 However, you may be able to exclude the canceled debt.
 See Exclusions , later.

 John owed $1,000 to Mary.
 Mary agreed to accept and John paid $400 in satisfaction of the entire debt.
 John has canceled debt of $600.

 Margaret owed $1,000 to Henry.
 Henry and Margaret agreed that Margaret would provide Henry with services (instead of money) in full satisfaction of the debt.
 Margaret does not have canceled debt.
 Instead, she has income from services.

 A debt includes any indebtedness:

 For which you are liable, or

 Debt for which you are personally liable is recourse debt.
 All other debt is nonrecourse debt.

 If you are not personally liable for the debt, you do not have ordinary income from the cancellation of debt unless you retain the collateral and either: